IlTeo285/Honeywell-rs/README.md

 # Honeywell Total Comform interface

-This project is intended to be a pure Rust inferface to interact with Honwywell Total Comfort APIs
+This project is intended to be a pure Rust inferface to interact with Honewywell Total Comfort APIs

 ## Project setup
 Set the environmental variable `HONEYWELL_USERNAME` and `HONEYWELL_PASSWORD` according to your personal credential.